-If you’re into arts and crafts, do-it-yourself projects, or home décor, you probably know about chalk paint.
-It’s sweeping the country like a wildfire.
 In case you’re not familiar with it, it’s a special type of paint created by Annie Sloan.
 It has a very matte finish and will stick to almost any surface without sanding or other prep work.
 I can tell you from my personal experience that this paint is amazing!
-I’ve used it on wood, burlap, canvas, and metal.
-And although it isn’t cheap, a little goes a long way, and it’s very forgiving.
-I think it would be almost impossible to make mistakes.
-And even if you do make a mistake, it’s easy to fix.
-You’ll love the Annie Sloan chalk paint colors, too.
-For this project, I chose Florence—a rich shade of turquoise.

 Make Your Own Chalk Paint

 Now, while I'm a huge fan of Annie Sloan, I don't always like paying her price for paint, so sometimes I make my own by adding a chalk paint powder to my own paint.
-About the best around is Websters chalk paint powder.
+Webster's chalk paint powder is just about the best there is.
 It's easy to use: